Enter Key Words:

 The Terrell Police Department no longer provides fingerprinting services for the public.

 A number of private companies provide fingerprinting services for a minimal fee.
 Use this link to find the nearest location.
 You can also schedule an appointment through this website.

 Police Ride Along Program:

 Qualified citizens may ride along with police officers on patrol two times a year.
-Anyone interested in the Ride Along Program can obtain an application from the Police Service during regular office hours.
+Anyone interested in the Ride Along Program can obtain an application from the Police Department during regular office hours.
 The applicant's signature on the form must be notarized (we can do this for you at the office).
 After a routine background check, which usually takes 2-4 weeks, applicants are contacted to set up their Ride Along schedule.

 Police Reserve Officer Program:

 Volunteer police officers support the department by donating their time to assist in all areas of police services work.
 Volunteers are required to work 16 hours per month with our department.
 The individual must be licensed by the State of Texas as a Police Officer to be a member of our program.
 Applicants must be at least 21, in good physical condition, and willing to undergo screening, which includes a polygraph test, psychological evaluation, and background investigation.

 Handgun Licensing Class

 The Terrell Police Department offers handgun license classes to the public.
 Cost is $50.00.